astroport-fi/aips/AIP0/aip0.md

   > A AIP may be withdrawn at any point before it enters an on-chain vote.
 Note that a withdrawn proposal can be taken over from the original Author with a simple transition facilitated by an AIP Editor and the respective parties.
 If the original AIP Author ceases to be available, an AIP Editor may proceed with the transfer of authorship.

 - **Deferred:** Assigned when a proposal has been deemed as not ready or not a priority but can be re-proposed at a later date.
-This status can be assigned during ARC or by a rejecting forum poll or Signal Request.
+This status can be assigned during ARC or by a rejecting forum poll.

 - **Obsolete:** Assigned when: